Quick And Easy Weather Activities- Perfect for kids when it’s horrible out there!

-We started the day making these wonderful bird kites from krototak.com.
-They are so simple and even work indoors if these is no wind.
+We started by making these wonderful bird kites from krototak.com.
+They are so simple and even work indoors if there is no wind.

 After some running and jumping around we finally managed to get the big kite to fly high in the sky.
 Everyone took it in turns to run around with the big kite while the others played with their own bird kites, running around and chasing each other.

 We had a few bumps and crashes but it was a wonderful morning, and I had some pretty tired kids as we made our way back for snack.
 It was so wonderful to see the kids excited as they watched the kites swirl and swoop with the wind.

 Eventually, we came home and had a lovely warm cup of milk and home-made cookies.
 Mmm!